Dry skin

 24h hydration and immediate comfort right from the shower.

-Very dry, irritated to atopic sensitive skin
+Very dry to atopic-prone skin

 Atoderm PP Baume